 TRD-S – Twilled Reverse Dutch Weave

 TRD-S Twilled Reverse Dutch Weave is a filter cloth that resembles the profile of the reverse plain dutch weave; however, this specific weave pattern uses a 2/2 twilled weave.
-This results in a mesh filter with warp wires that will not distort as much as a plain weave, properties that make for the ideal filtration belts.
+This results in a mesh filter with warp wires that will not distort as much as a plain weave, which is ideal for filtration belts.

 BMT/BMT-ZZ-S – Broad Mesh Twilled Dutch Weave

-Broad Mesh Twilled Dutch Weave is a filter cloth that uses a unique 2/2 weave with the level of weft wire spacing increased.
+Broad Mesh Twilled Dutch Weave is a filter cloth that uses a unique 2/2 weave with increased weft wire spacing.
 This increased spacing creates a filter cloth that features an adequate amount of filtration surface area.

 A specialized zigzag pattern can also be employed to maximize the stability and throughput capabilities of the mesh filter.

 Three-dimensional filter mesh is fabricated with a three-dimensional profile, meaning a single piece of filter cloth features two offset filtration layers.
-This unique design doubles both the mesh openings and filtration surface area, which also doubles the throughput the filter facilitates within a filter system.
+This unique design doubles both the mesh openings and filtration surface area, doubling the throughput the filter facilitates within a filter system.

 RPD HIFLO-S – High-Performance Weave